 Graeme McGregor is a geographer with a passion for discovering our natural and cultural environments, especially through walking.
-Some of Graeme’s early roles include teaching and establishing and operating the Grampians Field Studies Centre near Dunkeld; planning for the Grampians and Point Nepean National Parks in Victoria, and planning or managing numerous national parks and reserves in Queensland, Northern NSW and on Kangaroo Island.
+Some of Graeme’s early roles include teaching and establishing and operating the Grampians Field Studies Centre near Dunkeld; planning for the Grampians and Point Nepean National Parks in Victoria, and planning or managing numerous national parks and reserves in Queensland, Northern New South Wales and on Kangaroo Island.
 Graeme is the author of many park management plans and schools’ educational material on soil conservation and land use planning.
-Graeme’s most recent work was with the SA National Parks and Wildlife Service on Kangaroo Island where he lived for 4½ years, finding time to discover the wonders of Kangaroo Island and other areas of SA.
-He now lives in the Northern Rivers region of NSW.
+Graeme’s most recent work was with the South Australia National Parks and Wildlife Service on Kangaroo Island where he lived for 4½ years, finding time to discover the wonders of Kangaroo Island and other areas of South Australia.
+He now lives in the Northern Rivers region of New South Wales.
 Graeme is passionate about our natural and cultural environments and enjoys nothing more than sharing it with others.